kaapana/kaapana/docs/source/tech-basics/helm_charts.rst

 How Kaapana uses Helm charts
 ==============================

-Kaapana uses Helm to distribute and manage the Kubernetes objects, every service, DAG and Extension is a requirement of the main **kaapana-platform-chart**.
+Kaapana uses Helm to distribute and manage the Kubernetes objects.
+Every service, DAG and Extension is a requirement of the main **kaapana-platform-chart**.
 A full dependency tree can be found below.

 Every Kaapana service consists of two folders, one for the container image document (usually a Dockerfile) and related development files, the other for the Helm chart that deploys this container into the Kubernetes cluster.